MarkWinkler/MarkWinkler.github.io/README.md

 This website is an **online portfolio** about me; Mark Winkler.
 It contains information on my past and current experiences, as well as my motivation for the future.
-All built with pure `HTML5`, `CSS3` and `JavaScript ES6`.
+All built with mobile in mind, with pure `HTML5`, `CSS3` and `JavaScript ES6`.
-Please enjoy!
+Enjoy!

 ## Development